reports of anti-Jewish violence, vandalism, harassment and intimidation logged

 survivors and their families is a key activity of extreme right-wing elements

-a debate on the facts of the Holocaust or asserting that since one or more
+requesting a debate on the facts of the Holocaust or asserting that since one

-details relating to the Holocaust is not correctly understood, a massive fraud
+or more details relating to the Holocaust is not correctly understood, a

-has been perpetrated on humanity by those who can benefit from it.
-Groups such
+massive fraud has been perpetrated on humanity by those who can benefit from

-as anonymous individuals promote material for journalists, students and others
+it.
+They also promote material for journalists, students and others claiming

-claiming that they are being denied a fair hearing of ‘the truth’, or send
+that they are being denied a fair hearing of ‘the truth’ or send Holocaust

-Holocaust denial material directly to individuals identified as survivors or
+denial material directly to individuals who have been identified as survivors

 RESPONSES TO ANTISEMITISM and racism